hacker-cb/.cursor/commands/manage-cursor-rules.md

 **Priority 2: If no old rules, but has local rules:**
 - Show status: Local rules found: X files
-- Ask user: "What would you like to do? [refactor/cleanup/init]"
+- Ask user: "What would you like to do? [refactor/cleanup/docs-check/init]"
   - **refactor** - Full validation and update with gap filling
   - **cleanup** - Quick removal of outdated content only
+  - **docs-check** - Audit and organize all documentation (rules + scattered .md files)
   - **init** - Start fresh (regenerate all rules from scratch)
 - Proceed with chosen workflow